Freshwater Fishing Trends

 Lake Wylie

-Crappie: Captain Chris Nichols (704-860-7951) reports that at the start of May there will still be a trickle of fish spawning, but the majority of the fish were already post-spawn.
-The best way to catch them is trolling jigs or fishing double rigs with minnows in deeper creek runs.
+Crappie: Captain Chris Nichols (704-860-7951) reports that in June you are targeting post-spawn fish, and the best way to catch them is slowly trolling jigs or double rigs with minnows in deeper creek runs.
+White perch will frequently be mixed in with the crappie.

 Most detailed Lake Wylie Updates